⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Drug Interactions

-Cardamom has mild blood-thinning and blood-pressure-lowering effects.
-If you are on prescribed anticoagulants, blood pressure medications, or iron supplements, discuss cardamom use with your doctor — even in culinary amounts, it is worth mentioning.
+Cardamom has mild blood-thinning and blood-pressure-lowering properties.
+If you are on prescribed anticoagulants (blood thinners), antihypertensives, or iron supplements, mention your regular cardamom intake to your doctor — even at culinary amounts it is worth noting.

 👩⚕️

-High-risk pregnancy note: If your pregnancy is classified as high-risk — due to preterm labor history, blood pressure issues, placenta previa, or other complications — speak to your obstetrician before consuming cardamom regularly, even in small amounts.
-While harm from culinary use is not documented, your specific situation may call for extra caution.
+High-risk pregnancy note: If your pregnancy is classified as high-risk — due to preterm labour history, blood pressure issues, placenta previa, or other complications — speak to your obstetrician before consuming cardamom regularly, even in culinary amounts.
+Harm from culinary use is not documented, but your specific situation may require extra caution and individualised advice.

 🍽️